Bylaws of the Libertarian Party of the Western New Hampshire

 Article XII: Conflict

-In the event of any conflict or ambiguity of the bylaws adopted hereunder, the Constitution of the LPNH shall prevail.
+In the event of any conflict or ambiguity of these bylaws, the Bylaws of the LPNH shall prevail.

 Article XIII: Amendments to Bylaws